Prayag-Chawla/Learn-Crest-Website/README.md

 # Learn-Crest-Website

-This is an educational supporting website I amde with my team during a hackathon.
+This is an educational supporting-resource website I madee with my team during a hackathon.
 It used JS, CSS and HTML with a bit of django as well.
+It contains inter-university material, blogs, testimonies, articles, recent knowledge about hackathins, pricing structures as well

 You can acess it here: https://iosaman503.github.io/HackTu-405-Found/